JASEEM-K/X-Clone/README.md

 # X Clone

-X Clone is a social media web application inspired by [X].
+X Clone is a social media web application inspired by [X](https://x.com).
 This project replicates key features of the original platform, enabling users to connect, share updates, and interact with others in a familiar social media interface.

 ## Table of Contents